APB GPIO

 • Handle the interrupt according to application requirements

-• Acknowledge the interrupt using the INTACK CSR
+• Acknowledge the interrupt using the INTACK CSR in case of level-triggered interrupts.

 For details, please refer to the ‘Firmware Guidelines’.